Dear Cow Patti Customers,

 As of today, our policy is as follows:

 In consideration of the new legislation brought forth September 15th, 2021, Cow Patti will be implementing the Restrictions Exemption Program which will require proof of vaccination or negative test results.
-Cow Patti is classified as a dinner theatre and as stated in the updated AHS policies, all indoor dining after September 20th, 2021, is not allowed, so we have no choice but to operate under the Restrictions Exemption Program to keep our theatre open.
+Since Cow Patti is classified as a dinner theatre in order to move forward with our season, we will adopt the Restrictions Exemption Program which will allow us to continue operating as an indoor dinner theatre venue.

 We have a lot to accomplish over the next 8 months: raising money for our Non-Profit Benefits, creating jobs for Canadian Artists and to help grow our local economy by supporting local business.
 Most importantly though, we need to bring the lights back up on the Cow Patti stage to ensure its future.
 Our mandate this season is to augment the well being of our patrons and to offer up a unified space where joy and laughter is ensured.